Huntington Township Housing Coalition

 HTHC to have Housing Summit November 19th

 The Huntington Township Housing Coalition, in association with the League of Women Voters of Huntington, is sponsoring a housing summit on November 19th at the Cinema Arts Centre in Huntington.
-Titled “Keeping Our Young People in Huntington…The Need for Affordable Rental Housing and Downtown Revitalization”, the summit will have speakers including town officials, businesses, and… Continue reading HTHC to have Housing Summit November 19th
+Titled “Keeping Our Young People in Huntington…The Need for Affordable Rental Housing and Downtown Revitalization”, the summit will have speakers including town officials, businesses, and local civic associations.
+For more details see the flyer: HTHC rental housing summit SAVE THE DATE flyer

 Melville Plan Offers Affordable Housing Opportunities